erhsparks/app_academy_prepwork/README.md

 ## Office Hours

-App Academy TAs will hold office hours in the [#general slack channel][slack-general-channel] on Monday-Thursday evenings during the weeks leading up to each cohort.
+App Academy TAs will hold office hours in the [#general slack channel][slack-general-channel] on every Monday-Friday evening from 6PM to 7PM PST.
 During that time, you have their undivided attention, so take advantage of  this and ask questions!
 Make sure you take a look at the [office hours etiquette][office-hours-etiquette].

-- SF Cohorts Office Hours: (6pm-8pm PT)
+- SF Cohorts Office Hours: (6pm-7pm PT)
-- NY Cohorts Office Hours: (6pm-8pm ET)
+- NY Cohorts Office Hours: (6pm-7pm ET)

 [slack-general-channel]: https://app-academy-prep.slack.com/messages/general/details/
 [office-hours-etiquette]: ./office-hours-etiquette.md